jakethorn/polyretina_vr/README.md

 ## Using your own prosthesis design

 1. Add a value to the ElectrodePattern enum (Assets/Polyretina/SPV/Scripts/ElectrodePattern.cs) to represent your design.
 2. Add a method to the ElectrodePatternExtensions class (same file) that returns the x, y positions (um) of each electrode in your design.
-See Polyretina2019(ElectrodeLayout layout, float fov) for an example.
+See Polyretina(ElectrodeLayout layout, float fov) for an example.
 3. Add a value to the ElectrodeLayout enum (Assets/Polyretina/SPV/Scripts/ElectrodeLayout.cs) to represent the diameter and pitch of your design.
 4. Add cases to the switch statements in the methods ToValue() and ToAnatomicalValue() that return the diameter and pitch of the electrodes in your design.
    - If unsure, then have the ToAnatomicalValue() method return the same values as the ToValue() method.